TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 which should target only one partition.

 The memory share interfaces are backwards compatible with memory transaction descriptors from FF-A v1.0.
+Starting from FF-A v1.1, with the introduction of the `Endpoint memory access descriptor size` and `Endpoint memory access descriptor access offset` fields (from Table 11.20 of the FF-A v1.2 ALP0 specification), memory transaction descriptors are forward compatible, so can be used internally by Hafnium as they are sent.
-These get translated to FF-A v1.1 descriptors for Hafnium's internal processing of the operation.
+These fields must be valid for a memory access descriptor defined for a compatible FF-A version to the SPMC FF-A version.
+For a transaction from an FF-A v1.0 endpoint the memory transaction descriptor will be translated to an FF-A v1.1 descriptor for Hafnium's internal processing of the operation.
 If the FF-A version of a borrower is v1.0, Hafnium provides FF-A v1.0 compliant memory transaction descriptors on memory retrieve response.